socius-org/RedditHarbor/README.md

 pip install -r requirements.txt
 ```

-The steps create an isolated Python environment to install dependencies without affecting other projects.

 ### Setting Up Supabase Tables

 We need to create three tables in Supabase to store the Reddit data: